basujindal/IITM-Netaccess-Automatic-Login/README.md

 # Netaccess iitm login
-The code is written in python and uses Selenium package.
+The code uses Selenium package.
 To use this code, just write your roll no. in user = '    '. and your LDAP password in pasword = '   '.
 Dont forget to install selenium.